-Through our fiscal sponsorship program, we provide official nonprofit status, assistance and guidance to other like-minded organizations, to help them get their start, make progress and succeed.
+Through our non-profit incubation program, we provide official nonprofit status, assistance and guidance to other like-minded organizations, to help them get their start, make progress and succeed.

-Starting a new nonprofit organization is a lot of work, and involves some upfront expense and a lot of paperwork, especially if the nonprofit wants to be able to accept tax-free donations.
-We are able to help new start-ups sidestep that part of the process until they are on their feet, helping make change happen in our community in a more efficient way.
+Starting a new non-profit organization is a lot of work and involves some upfront expense and a lot of paperwork, especially if the non-profit wants to be able to accept tax-free donations.
+We are able to help new start-ups sidestep that part of the process until they are on their feet, helping make changes happen in our community in a more efficient way.

-Stellar organizations such as Farmer Foodshare, Raleigh City Farm, Pickards Mountain Eco Institute, Slow Money NC , and more, have gotten their start through Abundance’s fiscal sponsorship program.
-Read more about our current and past fiscal sponsorship partners below, or apply to become one of our fiscal sponsees.
-We also provide consultation and technical assistance services on a sliding scale to any organization or individual working for social or environmental change.
-Read more about that on our consultation page.
+Stellar organizations such as Farmer Foodshare, Raleigh City Farm, Pickards Mountain Eco Institute, Slow Money NC and more, have gotten their start through Abundance NC’s fiscal sponsorship program.
+Read more about our current and past fiscal sponsorship partners below.

 - Sparkroot Farm